exakat/exakat-docs/Reference/Rules/Classes/UselessConstructor.rst

   Class constructor that have empty bodies are useless.
 They may be removed, as they are not called.

-The only edge case is when the class has a `parent <https://www.php.net/manual/en/language.oop5.paamayim-nekudotayim.php>`_, and that constructor should not be called.
+One edge case is when the class has a `parent <https://www.php.net/manual/en/language.oop5.paamayim-nekudotayim.php>`_, and the `parent <https://www.php.net/manual/en/language.oop5.paamayim-nekudotayim.php>`_ constructor must not be called.

+Another edge case is promoted properties: the body of the constructor is still empty, but the parameters hold the definitions of properties.
+These might be better outside the constructor though.

 .. code-block:: php